Together With Veterans Rural Suicide Prevention Program

 - Northeastern Colorado (Morgan, Washington, Yuma, Phillips, Sedgwick, and Logan Counties)

-In early October 2019, 4 additional rural communities participated in a TWV training academy and are starting the program:
+In early October 2019, 4 additional rural communities participated in a TWV training academy and started the program:

 - Angelina County, Texas